 Because of the high demand for using and learning the computers, TEWFI realized more was needed.
 In 2011 Cognizant donated a bus along with netbooks, projector and television to enhance the eCow project.
 In 2014 TEWFI received a gift of another fully equipped eCOW Bus by the Mr. Sathish Ramakrishna from USA.
 Forty laptops were also donated.

 In 2018 Cognizant Foundation donated 38 desktops and 10 laptops.

 As of today we have the computer Wallah Project, eCow project, Community classes, UCH computer classes and UNPS computer classes.
 And the center, because of the computers and Wifi access, has become a useful resource for online uses.

 Computer for Education

-- Basic computer skill classes for the children at UCH in the recent past.
+- Basic computer skill classes for the children at UCH.

-- Daily IT classes for children and youth from the wider community which attract large number of students.
-Classes range from basic computer skills to MS Powerpoint, Photoshop, Excel, Pagemaker and Macromedia Flash.
+- Weekend IT classes for children and youth from the wider community which attract large number of students.
+Classes range from basic computer skills to MS Power point, Photoshop, Excel.

-- Computer Education Programme (CPE) targetting the youth within the community who are reliant upon fishing for their livelihood.
+- Computer Education Programmer (CPE) targeting the youth within the community who are reliant upon fishing for their livelihood.
 The CPE shows them the benefits and opportunities possible through the use of computers.
-A total of 39 young people from three communities (Kadapakkam,Thandumariamman and Othukauttamman Kuppams) were selected based on their interest and basic knowledge of English.
-Upon completion of the course they were provided a Certificate in Basic Computer Skills from Alternative for India Development (AID India).

 - Computer training classes are held for teachers and TEWFI staff in, for example, the usage of Tamil-based software.